-CAP3 is often required to process large numbers of FASTA formatted input files, which can be processed independently, making it an embarrassingly parallel application requiring no inter-process communications.
+CAP3 is often required to process large numbers of FAS-TA formatted input files, which can be processed independently, making it an embarrassingly parallel application requiring no inter-process communications.
 We have implemented a parallel version of CAP3 using Hadoop and DryadLINQ.
-This application resembles a common parallelization requirement, where an executable, a script, or a function in a special framework such as Matlab or R, needs to be applied on a collection of data items.
-We can develop DryadLINQ & Hadoop applications similar to the CAP3 implementations for all these use cases.
+In both these implementations we adopt the following algorithm to parallelize CAP3.